 The vital treatment I needed

-The wonderful expertise of Livability Icanho has made me self-sufficient again and I can look after my husband, who has Alzheimer’s, without the need for external help.
+The wonderful expertise of Shaftesbury Icanho has made me self-sufficient again and I can look after my husband, who has Alzheimer’s, without the need for external help.

-I believe that what you have at Livability Icanho is unique.
+I believe that what you have at Shaftesbury Icanho is unique.
 A medical team, working across different disciplines, all working together for a common goal.

 I consider myself very lucky and privileged that I have had the pleasure of their time and expertise; I am forever in their debt and cannot thank them enough.
 I have never met such a remarkable group of highly intelligent, extremely professional and very funny people who have helped me journey from aggressive despair to a functioning happy human being and made that journey both a joy and a delight.